sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-ultrafeeder-container.md

       - /var/log:size=32M
 ```

 In the file above, you will find several parameters that have values denoted as `${xxxx}`.
-These values are read from a file in the same directory named `.env`.
-You can find an example of such file that you can download and edit [here](https://github.com/sdr-enthusiasts/docker-install/blob/main/sample-docker-compose.yml).
+These values are read from a file in the same directory named `.env` that we created earlier.
 Alternatively, you can simply replace `${xxxx}` with the value you want to use, for example `READSB_RTLSDR_DEVICE=${ADSB_SDR_SERIAL}` --> `READSB_RTLSDR_DEVICE=0000001090`.

 The `docker-compose.yml` file above will:

 * Create a few mapped docker volumes to store historic message values and autogain values (`/var/globe_history`), statistics for the graphs (`/var/lib/collectd`), and make the disk statistics (`/proc/diskstats`) and USB devices (`/dev') available to the container.
 * Create a service named `ultrafeeder` that will run the `ghcr.io/sdr-enthusiasts/docker-adsb-ultrafeeder` container.
   * We're mapping TCP port `8080` through to the container so we can access the web interface.
-  * The variable `READSB_RTLSDR_DEVICE` tells `readsb` to look for an RTLSDR device with the serial of `1090` (that we re-serialized in an earlier step).
+  * The variable `READSB_RTLSDR_DEVICE` tells `readsb` to look for an RTL-SDR device with the serial of `1090` (that we re-serialized in an earlier step).
   * We're passing several environment variables through, including our timezone, latitude and longitude from the `.env` file \(denoted by `${VARIABLE}`\).
 * We're using `tmpfs` for volumes that have regular I/O. Any files stored in a `tmpfs` mount are temporarily stored outside the container's writable layer.
 This helps to reduce:
   * The size of the container, by not writing changes to the underlying container; and
   * SD Card or SSD wear

+You can find an expanded example of the `docker-compose.yml` file that you can download and edit [here](https://github.com/sdr-enthusiasts/docker-install/blob/main/sample-docker-compose.yml) if you want to see other options, but the sample above is a good start.

 ## Feeding directly from Ultrafeeder

 There are several aggregators, both non-profit and commercial, that can directly be sent data from ultrafeeder without the need for an additional feeder container.
-We have added them in the example `docker-compose.yml` snippet above.
+We have added them in the example `docker-compose.yml` file above.
 Here is a partial list of these aggregators.
-All of them use the `beast_reduce_plus` format for feeding ADSB data, and `mlat-client` for feeding MLAT:
+All of them use the `beast_reduce_plus` format for feeding ADS-B data, and `mlat-client` for feeding MLAT:

 | Name | (C)ommercial/<br/>(N)on-profit | Description | Feed details |
 |------|---------------------------|-------------|--------------|